Struct lock_keeper::crypto::cryptor::Encryptor

 fn eq(&self, other: &Self) -> bool

-Determines if two Encryptor
+Determines if two Encryptor instances are equal.

-This function compares the data
+This function compares the data and context fields of two

-instances.
-It does not compare the config
+Encryptor instances.
+It does not compare the config fields

-field does not affect the functional equivalence of
+because the config field does not affect the functional equivalence of

-two Encryptor
+two Encryptor instances.

 §Arguments

-instance to compare with.
+other- The otherEncryptorinstance to compare with.

 §Returns

-fields are equal between the
+Returns true if the data and context fields are equal between the

-instances, Otherwise returns false
+two Encryptor instances, Otherwise returns false.

 source§impl TryFrom<Encryptor> for Vec<u8>